 Selling your bike via PC?
 Better read the blue box and get everything ready up front to save some walking.
 Selling via mobile?
-Least you will probably always need at hand is a measuring tape.
+A measuring tape is all you need!

-This is probably the most time consuming part – but will save you a lot of time later and can also make more money for your bike.
+This is probably the most time – consuming part – but will save you a lot of time later and can also lead to a higher selling price: more money for you!
 So it’s worth doing this right!

 Are you in a rush?
 Make sure to check the appropriate

 Enter the brand (e.g. Giant, Trek, Bianchi, Batavus) and model (e.g. XC2000, Primeur).
 Pick the bike type and gender.
 Then check the frame size of your bike.
-Frame size is the distance between the pedal axis and the seat tube (do not count the seat tube in):
+Frame size is the distance between the pedal axis and the seat tube (do not count the seat tube!):

-You can read more here.
-Complete additional details and fill in the features your bike has.
+Read more on frame sizing here.
+Complete additional details and fill in your bike’s features.
 For instance, does the lock go with the bike? – Make sure to tag this here to make your bike more interesting.
-The more complete bike, the less work it needs and the more people it will attract!
+The more complete picture you paint of your bike, the more likely it will sell first time around.

-Fill in your bike’s frame number and ideally also submit the frame number photo – this will earn you the BikeFair verification badge!
-We will check the frame number for you and if there’s anything wrong about it, we always let you know first and provide free advice about ideal next steps.
+Fill in your bike’s frame number and ideally also submit the frame number photo – this will earn you BikeFair’s verification badge!
+We will check the frame number for you and if there’s anything wrong, - we always let you know first and provide free advice about ideal next steps.
 You can usually find the frame number here:

 Confused?
 Read more about frame numbers here.